Creating A Custom Azure Image for the Denodo Platform¶

 Use default values for the rest of the options.

-Be sure to uncheck to install the components as a Windows Service.
+Clear the check box regarding installing the components as a Windows Service.

 Once the installation ends, do not create shortcuts.